vladnicula/proxy-live-document/readme.md

 Any change we want to make should be made with a mutation, just like in the old days.

-If you want to modify something in your state, write just the change, without having to wory about immutability, efficient rerendering of the UI or anything like that.
+If you want to modify something in your state, write just the change, without having to worry about immutability, efficient re-rendering of the UI or anything like that.

 ```tsx
 const state = {}